Go to the Students section

 Payment for any of the following duties will be made at the Basic Rate (see section 5.3 below).

 ALs will be issued with a schedule of work/workload plan, normally prior to the start of semester.
 ALs will be paid on receipt of claims for the hours worked.
-Claims should be submitted electronically each month.
-See the claims process here.
+Claims should be submitted each month for approval by the Faculty and forwarded to HR for payment.
+It is very important that claims are submitted in a timely fashion to facilitate processing and preferably, claims should be submitted on a calendar month basis and no later than three months after any work undertaken.

 ALs will receive a pro rata leave entitlement according to the number of hours worked at the rate of 18.46% holiday pay for each hour worked.
 This is calculated as follows: